-Holorith:encoded data on aperture cards or old-style punch cards that contained encoded data.
+Holorith: Encoded data on aperture cards or old-style punch cards that contained encoded data.

-Horizontal De-duplication: A way to identify documents that are duplicated across multiple custodians or other production data sets.
+Horizontal De-duplication: A way to identify ESI duplicated across multiple custodians or other production data sets.
 See De-Duplication.

-Host:In a network, the central computer which controls the remote computers and holds the central databases.
+Host: In a network, the central computer that controls the remote computers and holds the central databases.